Lifestyle Interventions for Health Promotion and Prevention

 Advanced pressure ulcers are a common and medically serious complication of spinal cord injury (SCI) and are associated with extremely high treatment costs and reduced quality of life.
 However, preventive interventions that address this problem have received very little research attention.
 To address this gap, PUPS investigated the efficacy of a promising lifestyle intervention designed to prevent pressure ulcers among at-risk members of the SCI population.
 The six-year study involved collaboration between researchers from USC and RLANRC who have developed the intervention based on the results of a qualitative investigation of lifestyle and ulcer risk among adults with SCI.
 The long-term objective of this project is the identification of an intervention option that can enhance the health and life quality of the population of adults with SCI while simultaneously diminishing the heavy healthcare burden that results from the problem of SCI-related pressure ulcers.

-- Lifestyle Redesign® for Pressure Ulcer Prevention in Rural Veterans with SCI (Project Directors: M. Carlson & F. Clark)
+- Lifestyle Redesign® for Pressure Ulcer Prevention in Rural Veterans with SCI (Project Directors: Michael Carlson & Florence Clark)

-- Lifestyle Redesign® for Pressure Ulcer Prevention in Spinal Cord Injury (PI: F. Clark)
+- Lifestyle Redesign® for Pressure Ulcer Prevention in Spinal Cord Injury (Principal Investigator: Florence Clark)

-- Health Mediating Effects of the Well Elderly Program (PI: F. Clark)
+- Health Mediating Effects of the Well Elderly Program (Principal Investigator: Florence Clark)

-- Daily Living Context and Pressure Sores in Consumers with Spinal Cord Injury (PI: F. Clark)
+- Daily Living Context and Pressure Sores in Consumers with Spinal Cord Injury (Principal Investigator: Florence Clark)

 - Professional help: 5 tips for senior citizens on simple, healthy living / The Atlantic

 - Active life helps prevent health decline in seniors / USC News